Family Child Care Homes

 All licensed family childcare homes must participate in this program.
 The option to opt-out ended on March 31, 2023

-NOTICE: Failure to enroll and complete a sampling plan by May 17, 2023 may result in your family child care home not being able to complete sampling by the May 31, 2023 deadline.
+Failure to enroll and complete a sampling plan by May 17, 2023, may result in your family child care home being unable to complete sampling by the May 31, 2023 deadline.

 This site will help you understand any requirements, timelines, and the process for your family child care home to participate in the Test and Fix Water for Kids program.
-This site is for specifically for family child care homes.
-Information is also available for child care centers or schools.
+This site is specifically for family childcare homes.
+Information is also available for childcare centers or schools.

 Why is testing for lead important?

 Testing is the only way to know whether your water contains lead.
-You cannot see, taste or smell lead in drinking water.
-While exposure to lead can come from many sources, old or corroded lead plumbing or old brass fixtures can contribute to elevated lead levels in drinking water.
-Lead is associated with negative health effects that are especially harmful to young children.
+You cannot see, taste, or smell lead in drinking water.
+While exposure to lead can come from many sources, old or corroded lead plumbing or brass fixtures can contribute to elevated lead levels in drinking water.
+Lead is associated with adverse health effects, especially harmful to young children.

 What happens if I have high results?

-If the results of a drinking water test show a rounded lead result of five parts per billion or higher, the program will assist you with selecting the appropriate fix to keep children from being exposed to elevated levels of lead in drinking water.
+Suppose a drinking water test results show a rounded lead result of five parts per billion or higher.
+In that case, the program will assist you with selecting the appropriate fix to keep children from being exposed to elevated levels of lead in drinking water.

 This program will pay for you to fix problems that cause lead in water in your home.
 This program is free.

-Enrolling in the program will allow your facility to get a free lead testing kit and if needed, funding to help fix problems if lead is detected above 5 parts per billion (ppb).
+Enrolling in the program will allow your facility to get a free lead testing kit and, if needed, funding to help fix problems if lead is detected above five parts per billion (ppb).

-Family child care homes had the option to opt-out of the program if they did so prior to March 31, 2023.
-At this time all unenrolled licensed family child care homes must enroll by filling out the Family Child Care Home Form.
+Family childcare homes had the option to opt out of the program if they did so before March 31, 2023.
+At this time, all unenrolled licensed family child care homes must enroll by filling out the Family Child Care Home Form.

 - How do I enroll?

-Fill out the Family Child Care Home Form or click on the buttons above.
-(You will need your Child Care Provider License number to complete the form.)
+Fill out the Family Child Care Home Form or click the buttons above.
+You will need your Child Care Provider License number to complete the form.

 - I need one-on-one assistance.

-Please email firstname.lastname@example.org with your name, facility name and type, and Child Care Provider License number (for child cares).
-If this is an urgent matter, please call our technical assistance hotline at: 719-733-7468.
+Please email email@example.com with your name, facility name and type, and Child Care Provider License number (for child care).
+If this is urgent, please call our technical assistance hotline at 719-733-7468.

-- Why is the program mandatory for family child care homes?
-I thought that it is optional.
+- Why is the program mandatory for family childcare homes?
+I thought that it was optional.

-Family child care homes had an option to opt-out of the program prior to March 31, 2023.
+Family childcare homes had an option to opt out of the program before March 31, 2023.
 That opportunity has passed.